Zahid Quraishi: Notable rulings

 On January 31, 2023, he blocked a New Jersey law that allows the state to sue the gun industry because it violates the Protection of Lawful Commerce in Arms Act.

 In 2024, Quraishi oversaw Kim v.
 Hanlon, a case brought by Senate candidate Andy Kim and others challenging the county line, a ballot design that allowed county party leaders to give preferential ballot placement to endorsed primary candidates.
 The New Jersey Globe called Quraishi "the most powerful person in New Jersey politics today" for his ability to end or maintain the controversial practice.
 On March 29, 2024, Quraishi issued an injunction against the county line, directing clerks to instead print ballots with candidates organized by office in randomized order for the 2024 Democratic primary election.

+In February 2026, Quraishi ruled that the Justice and Homeland Security departments of the Trump administration had illegally detained persons under a law which was not applicable and had failed to inform his court about actions taken against the woman who brought the case.
+He stated that further detentions using the law would likely require sworn testimony by those agencies wishing to apply it, since the credibility of the New Jersey District Attorney's could no longer be considered reliable.
+He said that “the U.S. Attorney’s Office conceded to violating 72 orders issued in immigration habeas cases in this district alone.”

+On July 31, 2026, Quraishi allowed a civil lawsuit brought by the plaintiff, former Princeton University student and Jewish United States Army veteran, David Piegaro, to proceed against the defendants, The Trustees of Princeton University and Kenneth E. Strother, Jr., a campus police officer, related to Piegaro's treatment during Princeton campus protests in response to the conflict in Gaza.
+Quraishi wrote that Piegaro "sufficiently pleads an excessive force claim against Strother" and "sufficiently pleads his malicious prosecution claim against both Strother and the Trustees."
+The judge ruled against dismissing Piegaro's claim of First Amendment retaliation, and further ruled that the "Plaintiff plausibly alleges that he was arrested without probable cause ... and remained detained while he sought medical treatment for his injuries.
+Such allegations are sufficient to state a claim for false arrest and imprisonment."